 Finally, sheep are multipurpose.
 While certain breeds are best adapted to certain purposes (like providing meat, milk, or wool) many can be raised as dual-purpose breeds, allowing you to get more bang for your buck and to raise an animal that will provide endless benefit for your homestead.

 How to Select a Breed

 Whatever your purposes, there are several breeds of sheep that are commonly raised and, as a result, can easily be found in your local area for purchase or breeding.
-Interestingly, there are more breeds of sheep than any other livestock in the world (except poultry, of course).
+Interestingly, there are more breeds of sheep than any other livestock in the world except poultry.

 In addition to deciding why you want to raise sheep, it’s important that you consider other genetic factors as well.
 These are often dependent on breed, but sometimes have more to do with how the flock was raised and what its parentage is like.

 One factor you’ll want to consider is the mothering ability of your ewes – how well do the mothers care for their young, and how well do they birth them?

 Do they allow them to suckle freely while nursing or are they more standoffish?
 Do they guard their young against aggressive rams and potential predators, or do they leave them to fend for themselves?